Science Curriculum Coordinator Contact Information

 Science Curriculum Overview

 Council Rock delivers an Inquiry-Based science curriculum.
 As students advance through grades K-12, they learn the fundamental concepts of the major branches of science (biological, chemical, physical, and earth sciences).
 Science skills developed include observation, scientific respect for evidence, critical reflection, sensitivity to living things, scientific reasoning and critical thinking skills.
-Through scientific inquiry, students will follow the constructive approach to learning which includes: Engagement, Exploration, Explanation, Elaboration, and Evaluation.
+Through scientific inquiry, students will follow the constructive approach to learning which includes: engagement, exploration, explanation, elaboration, and evaluation.

 The elementary science curriculum has an inquiry-based approach, which follows Best Practice in the teaching of science as recommended by the National Science Foundation.
-Students learn scientific concepts that align with the PA Academic Science standards.
+Students learn scientific concepts that align with the NGSS (Next Generation Science Standards) and PA Academic Science standards.
 Content is presented in a hands-on approach utilizing STC (Science & Technology for Children), FOSS (Full Option Science System) and Engineering is Elementary (EIE) kits along with supplemental resources.
 The kits contribute to the student's conceptual understanding of science at a level that is appropriate to their stage of development.
-Students will develop scientific attitudes and habits of mind, such as curiosity, respect for evidence, and the capacity for critical reflection, flexibility, and sensitivity to living things as well as develop scientific reasoning and critical thinking skills.
+Students will develop scientific attitudes and habits of mind, such as curiosity, respect for evidence, and the capacity for critical reflection, flexibility, and sensitivity to living things, as well as develop scientific reasoning and critical thinking skills.
 Instructional content spirals at every grade level to include the major branches of science.

 The science curriculum builds upon the foundations of elementary school science in a more in-depth approach to the material with an emphasis on lab activities.
 A sound scientific background strengthens skills such as creative problem solving, critical thinking, working cooperatively in teams, using technology effectively and valuing life-long learning.
 The ultimate goal is to help students acquire the knowledge and skills to become scientifically literate citizens.

 Science 9-12: The high school science curriculum consists of a broad selection of courses designed to meet the needs, interests, and abilities of all students.
-Teacher recommendation and previous achievement in the science curriculum guide course selection.
+Teacher recommendation and previous achievements in the science curriculum guide course selection.
 Academic rigor is inherent in the high school science curriculum to prepare students for the next level of science.
 The intent of the course structures and requirements is to offer a solid foundation in all areas of science, which are challenging and appropriate, and which will serve all students as they prepare to face their changing world.

 Science Programs & Related Events